 “hid up unto the Lord”

-During Nephite times, a unique curse was laid on this land (I have no idea if the curse was lifted later or not), which states, “whoso shall hide up treasures in the earth shall find them again no more, because of the great curse of the land, save he be a righteous man 1814ThompsonMapand shall hide it up unto the Lord.
+During Nephite times, a unique curse was laid on this land (I have no idea if the curse was lifted later or not), which states, “whoso shall hide up treasures in the earth shall find them again no more, because of the great curse of the land, save he be a righteous man and shall hide it up unto the Lord.
 For I will, saith the Lord, that they shall hide up their treasures unto me; and cursed be they who hide not up their treasures unto me; for none hideth up their treasures unto me save it be the righteous; and he that hideth not up his treasures unto me, cursed is he, and also the treasure, and none shall redeem it because of the curse of the land.”[10]Helaman 13:18-19 Obviously, Moroni was a righteous man, and hid this treasure up unto the Lord.

 Since the priesthood has the power to bind and seal on earth, it would be no surprise to one day learn that the Book of Mormon was sealed and protected to come forth in the Lord’s own due time.